-Volunteer run since October 2018, first under the name West Adams Crop Swap, Crop Swap LA invites gardeners across Los Angeles to bring their extra veggies, fruits, herbs, and valuable homemade items to trade whatever they wish.
+Since October 2018, Crop Swap LA has united gardeners across Los Angeles to grow and share their extra veggies, fruits, herbs, and valuable homemade items with each other and the community.
 The abundance was enormous, and we got to thinking about ways to form infrastructures to harvest it ongoing.

 It's hard to get what your body needs when even organic food is often grown in nutrient-deficient fields.
 Nutritious food is a right, not a luxury.

-1) Grown in enriched and tested soil; for perfect mineral and nutrient composition.
+1) Nutrient-grown in enriched and tested soil; for perfect mineral and nutrient composition.

 2) Free of pesticides or any GMO seed usage.